The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ## Download Node and NPM

 1. [Download Node from their website](https://nodejs.org/en/).
-Make sure you click on the LTS version Recommended For Most Users.
+If you are using macOS Ventura, download the latest version of node: 19.6.0 Current.
+For all other macOS you can click on the LTS version Recommended For Most Users.
 Go through the installation steps.

 2. When you are finished installing, quit and restart your Terminal.
 Then, type `node -v` and you should not get an error and should see some version number.
 Type `npm -v` and you should not get an error and should see some version number.